Oregon kidnapping suspect dies of self-inflicted gunshot

 GRANTS PASS, Ore.
-(AP) — A suspect in a violent kidnapping in Oregon died of a self-inflicted gunshot wound Tuesday night after being taken into custody following a standoff with law enforcement, a police spokesman said.
+(AP) — A suspect in a violent kidnapping in Oregon died from a self-inflicted gunshot wound after being taken into custody following a standoff with law enforcement, police said.

 Grants Pass Police Department Lt.
-Jeff Hattersley told KTVL-TV that Benjamin Obadiah Foster, 36, died at a hospital hours after he was taken into custody in Grants Pass, Oregon.
+Jeff Hattersley told KTVL-TV that Benjamin Obadiah Foster, 36, died Tuesday night at a hospital, hours after he was taken into custody in Grants Pass.

 Foster barricaded himself under a house as officers from four agencies concentrated in the area, set up a command post and assembled a SWAT team while attempting to secure his surrender beginning Tuesday afternoon.